 Lying on a Resume or Job Application

-Lying on a resume or a job application can be quite tempting, but you should avoid doing it, as it may cost you dearly in the future.
+Lying on a resume or a job application can be tempting but you should avoid doing so because it may cost you dearly in the future.

-For many, it may come as a shock to know just how often job applicants lie on their resume, job application, or even in interview questions.
-They do this in the hopes that their lies will get them the job.
-You should refrain from doing this at all costs, however, because it is a risky strategy that may prove to be more harmful than not getting the job.
+For many, it may come as a shock to know just how often job applicants lie on their resume, job application, or even in an interview.
+Applicants may do this in the hopes that their lies will get them the job.
+You should refrain from doing this at all costs because it is a risky strategy that may prove to be more harmful than not getting the job.

 Lying on a Resume May Get You Fired